ZcashFoundation/zebra/book/src/dev/rfcs/drafts/0005-treestate.md

 **output descriptions**: A shielded Sapling transfer that creates a `Note`.
 Includes the u-coordinate of the `NoteCommitment` itself.

+**action descriptions**: A shielded Orchard transfer that spends and/or creates a `Note`.
+Does not include an anchor, because that is encoded once in the `anchorOrchard` field of a V5 `Transaction`.

 **joinsplit**: A shielded transfer that can spend Sprout `Note`s and transparent value, and create new Sprout `Note`s and transparent value, in one Groth16 proof statement.